TheCedarPrince/thecedarprince.github.io/notes/11042022141714-what-intersectionality-theory.md

++++
-@def title = "What Is Intersectionality and Intersectionality Theory?"
-@def slug = "11042022141714-what-intersectionality-theory"
-@def tags = ["summary", "intersectionality", "theory", "health", "research", "equity", "archive"]
-@def description = "An overview and summary on what is intersectionality and"

-@def rss_title = "What Is Intersectionality and Intersectionality Theory?"
-@def rss_description = "An overview and summary on what is intersectionality and"
-@def rss_pubdate = Date(2022, 11, 4)
+title = "What Is Intersectionality and Intersectionality Theory?" slug = "11042022141714-what-intersectionality-theory" tags = ["summary", "intersectionality", "theory", "health", "research", "equity", "archive"] description = "An overview and summary on what is intersectionality and" rss_title = "What Is Intersectionality and Intersectionality Theory?" rss_description = "An overview and summary on what is intersectionality and" rss_pubdate = Date(2022, 11, 4)
++++

 What Is Intersectionality and Intersectionality Theory?